wavesplatform/waves-lessons/lessons/EN/D. Work with assets, accounts, and transactions/a. Asset creation and operation with assets/lesson.md

 After creation, the destiny of this asset will be totally in your hands.
 Likewise, you can also use assets as a ready solution for your projects.

+In the topic [How the Waves works](), we covered the lesson on smart assets, [What is a smart asset, and how to create it]().
+That lesson was a simple particular demonstration of what a smart asset is and how it could be created.
+The difference between a regular asset and a smart asset is that a smart asset has an additional configuration, defining rules of work of the asset.

+## Operations with assets ##

 Every asset has a set of attributes that are essential for operation with it.

-## Operations with assets ##

 ### Asset creation ###